Kinokkory/wiwinwlh/tutorial.md

 The inherent problem with classifying the extensions into **General** and **Specialized** category is that it's a subjective classification.
-Haskellers who do type astronautics will have a very different interpretation of Haskell then people who do database programming.
+Haskellers who do type astronautics will have a very different interpretation of Haskell than people who do database programming.
 As such this is a conservative assessment, as an arbitrary baseline let's consider ``FlexibleInstances`` and ``OverloadedStrings`` "everyday" while ``GADTs`` and ``TypeFamilies`` are "specialized".